antilatency/GreenScreenStudioConcept/VPApp/README.md

 1. **Record a short Tracked Video** in the studio.

-2. Using the known tracking data and visible marker positions in the video, the system computes:
+2. Using the known tracking data and visible marker positions in the video, **the application computes**:

 - **Lens distortion parameters**, including Field of View (FOV)
 - **Tracker placement** (position and rotation of the tracker)